This post may contain affiliate links. Please see our disclosure policy.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I originally made this recipe for my husband over 10 years ago, and while he has been rocking a bead the last few years, I’ve transitioned to using it on me and I couldn’t be happier with the results.
+I originally made this recipe for my husband over 10 years ago, and while he has been rocking a beard the last few years, I’ve transitioned to using it on myself, and I couldn’t be happier with the results.

 Aftershave is designed to be applied after shaving to soothe the skin.

-This is especially important because the skin is raw directly after shaving, which is ample time for unwanted dirt and bacteria to enter the opened pores.
+This is especially important because the skin is raw directly after shaving, which is ample time for unwanted dirt and bacteria to enter the opened pores and microscopic cuts caused by the razor.

 Aftershaves occasionally contain moisturizing properties to hydrate the skin directly after shaving.

-However, the primary purpose of aftershave (in my opinion) is to prevent bumps and razor burns by rapidly closing the pores after shaving.
+Another purpose of aftershave is to prevent bumps and razor burns by rapidly closing the pores after shaving.

-With a simple base of witch hazel, aloe vera and vegetable glycerin, making your own aftershave has never been easier.
+With this simple base of witch hazel, aloe vera, and vegetable glycerin, making your own aftershave has never been easier.

-1. Combine the ingredients, except essential oils, in a glass spray bottle and shake well.
+Step 1.
+Combine the witch hazel, aloe vera, and vegetable glycerin in a glass spray bottle and shake well.

-2. Add in essential oils, secure the lid and shake well. (see oil combinations below)
+Step 2.
+Add the essential oils, secure the lid, and shake again to mix.

 Most aftershaves contain isopropyl alcohol or ethyl alcohol.
 While these alcohols are not all bad, they are drying to the skin and shouldn’t be used daily.

-In addition to the incredible cologne-like fragrance these oils provide, they also contribute plenty of benefits to the skin as well.
+In addition to the incredible cologne-like fragrance these oils provide, they also contribute plenty of benefits to the skin.

 Pick from one of these blends below and add it to the recipe.
-Hint: my husband’s favorite is the natural forest blend.
+Tip: My husband’s favorite is the natural forest blend.

 Simple Earth